Misty Morning Egans Greenway, Amelia Island, Florida.

 This short video overview offers glimpses of some of the beautiful native wildflowers, the grassy paths and natural vistas (video by ToePhoto Commercial Photography).
 Also read lots more about Egans Greenway further below…

-Almost any day you venture into the Greenway for a walk or bike ride, you’ll likely spot many varieties of wildflowers and bird species.
-White egrets, ibis, and blue herons are common sights.
-The Greenway is a haven for bird enthusiasts and wildlife photographers.
+Almost any day you venture into the Greenway for a walk or bike ride, you’ll likely spot a variety of wildflowers and bird species.
+Egrets, Ibis, Great Blue Herons, Pileated and Red-Bellied Woodpeckers are common sights.
+The Greenway is a haven for birding enthusiasts and wildlife photographers.
 (Read more about Amelia Island birding, including Egans Greenway in the article “Amelia Island: Birder’s Paradise, Gateway East Florida Birding.”)
 Also frequenting the Greenway in summer months are Roseate Spoonbills (these large birds have a beautiful pink hue).
 Migrating butterflies love a variety of wild flowers in the Greenway, including the white flowers of Spanish Needle (Beggarticks) in the Greenway on this barrier island in northeast Florida.
 (See photo of two Gulf Fritillaries below).

 You’ll see signs warning to “beware” of gators and not to feed them in both sides of the Greenway.
 It’s fairly common to see a gators in Egans Creek, especially in the south section of the Greenway (hanging around in areas with thick green duckweed floating on the water).

-Brown marsh rabbits hop along the grassy paths and turtles are often seen sunning themselves on logs in the creek.
+Brown saltmarsh rabbits hop along the grassy paths and turtles are often seen sunning themselves on logs in the creek.
 The Greenway has many critters including bobcats, and is a sanctuary to local residents who appreciate a peaceful spot to enjoy nature.
 If you’re lucky, you may spot some river otters in the creek.
-The Greenway is a place where you usually won’t see many folks, but rather a sprinkling of people along the trails hiking, biking, birdwatching, or walking a dog, and is especially pleasant in the fall/winter when the bugs abate.

 To enter the Greenway’s north section, go to the city of Fernandina’s Atlantic Avenue Recreation Center, located at 2500 Atlantic Avenue, where you’ll find the entrance to the Greenway behind the auditorium.
 This is a good place to park a vehicle to enter the north side of the Greenway, as you can utilize the Recreation Center’s large parking lot as well as public restrooms at this Greenway entrance/exit.
 Also, trail maps are available at the Atlantic Recreation Center during business hours, Monday through Friday, 8 am – 6 pm.
 There’s also Greenway access to both the north section and south section from Jasmine Street (between Citrona and South Fletcher Ave.), with limited parking along Jasmine near the entrances to the Greenway.
 The Greenway can also be entered and departed from Citrona Avenue at Beech Street and Hickory Street via foot or bicycle (but no place to park a vehicle).
 Plus as noted above, the newest entrance/exit is located at Sadler Road behind the Residence Inn.